jaygray0919/spx1/docs/term-vocab.rst

    Ontology (continuing to add precision to the word "Ontology" previously used above)
       Uses a Controlled Vocabulary to specify Things, Properties and Relations for a Domain-of-Knowledge.
 Defines a set of statements about a Domain-of-Knowledge.
 Statements in Ontomatica ontologies are implemented as Graphs.

+      An ontology is a set of statements in the logical form: :class:`subject` :class:`predicate` :class:`object` where :class:`subject` and :class:`object` are facet terms.

 .. _terms-faceted-classification

    Faceted Classification